 This is your opportunity to get online and hunt for potential networking groups.
 Apart from joining Facebook groups of entrepreneurs who conduct businesses like yours, you can also sell online.
 For example, Sangeetha, an Instamojo small business owner, sells sarges via Facebook LIVE.
 She uploads videos where she displays sarges of different kalamkari styles and allows customers to buy them through Instamojo.

 Simple, yet effective.
 If you do not have the funds to open a store yet, you can use Instamojo’s online store to sell your products.
-Which brings us to or next point.
+This brings us to our next point.

 Get your products/services on a multi-purpose platform